sandialabs/chama/documentation/graphics.rst

 ---------------------------

-After running a series of sensor placement optimizations with increasing sensor budget, a tradeoff curve can be generated using the objective value (results['Objective']).
-The following plot compares the expected time to detection (using P-median) and scenario coverage as the sensor budget increases.
+After running a series of sensor placement optimizations with increasing sensor budget, a tradeoff curve can be generated using the objective value (results['Objective']).  :numref:`fig-tradeoff` compares the expected time to detection (using P-median) and scenario coverage as the sensor budget increases.

 .. _fig-tradeoff: